How to Get Rid of Odors in Your Freezer

 After a few days of no improvement, I decided to pull apart all of the pieces of the freezer (the back and underneath) and scrubbed those out – there were a few spots that were missed so I am glad that I ended up doing this step.

-From there, I purchased a newspaper (the biggest paper I could find at the local grocery store!) and took apart all of the pages and crumpled them up, and filled each shelf.
+From there, I purchased a newspaper (the biggest paper I could find at the local grocery store!) and took apart all of the pages crumpled them up, and filled each shelf.
 I also put coffee grounds in disposable bowls and placed them on the shelves.

 And then, I shut the door.
 I left the door shut for about a week and a half (mainly because I didn’t want to be disappointed!).
 And when I reopened it, the smell was just about gone!

 I was so relieved!
-Reminder – this was our brand new freezer, that had hardly been used yet!
+Reminder – this was our brand-new freezer, that had hardly been used yet!

 I removed the used paper and coffee grounds and threw them away.

 I wiped out the freezer one more time using disinfecting wipes.
-And then plugged the freezer back in, put some more crumpled newspaper in with a couple of fresh coffee ground bowls and let it be.
+And then plugged the freezer back in, put some more crumpled newspaper in with a couple of fresh coffee ground bowls, and let it be.

 A few days later, we were able to remove the paper and coffee grounds and fill it up with our freshly butchered pork!